Nikhil-Banerjee/Portfolio-Tracker/README.md

 For trade data go to: Reports -> Order Confirmations -> Export Order Transactions.
 For deposit data: Hatch does not provide one.
 A manual .csv file must be made.
 Follow format given in the example.

-Place 'order-transaction-export-YYYY_MM_DD.csv' file(trade data) and 'Hatch Deposit Data.csv' file(deposit data) inside Hatch folder inside Data folder (Data -> Hatch -> "place files").
+Place 'order-transaction-export-YYYY_MM_DD.csv' file(trade data) and 'Hatch Deposit Data.csv' file(deposit data) inside Hatch folder inside Trade Reports folder (Trade Reports -> Hatch -> "place files").

 Delete any other files in the Hatch, Stake and Sharesies folder that is not your data.